 Private Finance Houses

 Private Finance Houses offer a more bespoke service.
-They tend to be managed by experienced and expert commercial lenders, with the focus on a personalised service.
+They tend to be managed by experienced and expert commercial lenders, with the focus on a personalized service.

 They normally take the time to understand your business and circumstances before offering tailored solutions.
 It can be a good source of restaurant loans if you can’t get funding from a bank.

 - For businesses that don’t fit into a bank’s criteria but still have a viable lending proposition, these providers are effective.